haxiomic/haxe-c-bridge/README.md

 # HaxeEmbed

-Interface with a multi-threaded haxe program from C via message passing
+Interface with a multi-threaded hxcpp haxe program from C via message passing

-**Requires haxe 4.2**
+**Requires haxe 4.2 and hxcpp**

 ## Usage
 In your haxe `main()`, call `HaxeEmbed.setMessageHandler(your-handler-function)` to receive messages from native code